coffeeaddict/kindergarten/README.md

   def sleep(len) # not_accessible_from_outside
     child.sleep(len)
   end

+  # or expose methods in an 'annotation like way'

+  expose :method
+  # method that does nothing at all
+  def method
   end
+end

-# load the child and the module into a sandbox
+# load the child (any object) and the module into a sandbox
 sandbox = Kindergarten.sandbox(child)
 sandbox.load_module(MyPlayPerimeter)

 # you can now call the sandboxed methods on the sandbox
-sandbox.watch_tv(CableTV.new)  # fails with Kindergarten::AccessDenied
+sandbox.playing.watch_tv(CableTV.new)   # fails with Kindergarten::AccessDenied
 30.times do
-  sandbox.eat(Liquorice.new)   # fails after a while
+  sandbox.playing.eat(Liquorice.new)    # fails after a while
 end

-sandbox.sleep(:long)           # fails with NoMethodError
+sandbox.playing.sleep(:long)            # fails with NoMethodError

-sandbox.allowed?(:watch, Television)
+sandbox.allows?(:watch, Television)
 # => true
 ```